geemus/learn_fog/2_storage_requests.markdown

 ## Next!

 Now that we have seen how to dig around and do low level things you can probably imagine that swapping between providers might not be so easy.
 Thankfully fog also has `collections` and `models` to ease the pain.
-In `3_storage_models.html` we will use them to repeat these basic operations in a more universal way.
+In [Storage Models](3_storage_models.html) we will use them to repeat these basic operations in a more universal way.

 ### Extra Credit